 Want to buy clothes and accessories? – Myntra offers a variety to choose from

 Want to achieve your fitness goals? – HealthifyMe is all you need

-All these apps and many more realized their user problems which allowed them to strike the right chords of their users, influencing deeper engagement and transforming into an immersive and habit-driven app of all times.
+All these apps and many more realized their user problems, allowing them to strike the right chords for their users’ behavior.
+It helped each app influence deeper engagement and became an immersive and habit-driven app for its users.